-1. Calculate the High Norfolk Strategic Flood Alliance Strategy 2022 as set out at Appendix, and note the progress being made.
+1. Cabinet to ratify the Norfolk Strategic Flood Alliance Strategy 2022 as set out at Appendix 1, and to note the progress being made.

 - 1.1 The Norfolk Strategic Flood Alliance's (NSFA) Strategy, ratified by Cabinet on 13th September 2021, requires annual re-ratification.
 This helps to keep high-level action to tackle flooding high on the agenda.
 Re-ratifying the NSFA Strategy for a further one-year period will endorse and support the approach being taken. - 1.2 Progress is being made by the NSFA on a range of flooding actions both within South Norfolk and more widely across Norfolk. - 1.3 Local action outlined at paragraphs 3.3 and 3.4 is being taken across the district working with local communities in flooding awareness, prevention, mitigation, preparedness.